Application Process via UCAS

 a) Standard Entry

-Good passes in Biology and Chemistry A level are the usual school-level qualifications for students wishing to gain admission to the M.Ost.
-BCOM has responded to the changed A level school curriculum by introducing an element of flexibility in the requirement of a third A level.
-The resultant profile would therefore usually be three A levels, including one in Biology and one in Chemistry, with the grades B, B, C (280 UCAS Tariff points).
+Good passes in Science A levels (must include Biology) are the usual school-level qualifications for students wishing to gain admission to the M.Ost.
+The academic profile would therefore usually be three A levels, including one in Biology and one in Chemistry, with the grades B, B, C (280 UCAS Tariff points).
 In addition, students are expected to have passed five GCSEs including Maths and English (at grades A-C).
 Other UK Qualifications/ Pathways that enable entry to the course include a recognised equivalent qualification e.g. BTEC, HND, science foundation course, science access course and Scottish Highers.

 b) Graduate Entry